Thai nationalism: 21st century

 Prime Minister Prayut Chan-o-cha, in early 2020, ordered the Fine Arts Department to film a series of war movies to boost Thai patriotism.
 The series will depict Thailand's engagements in world and regional wars, such as the Battle of Pork Chop Hill (1953) and the Vietnam War, and Thailand's roles in World Wars I and II.
 A second set of films will tell stories about the battles with foreign invaders such as the Battle of Ko Chang 1941 during the Franco-Thai War.
 A third set will focus on local and internal conflicts such as the Khao Kho Battle (1968) and the Romklao Battle (1988).
 The films will likely be feature films rather than documentaries.
 The aim of the films is to "whip up a sense of patriotism" to help reduce conflict in society.

+Views

+The main points of Thai nationalism are: